Wayfair Inc. (W) Shares Soar Above 1-Year High

 W’s Market Performance

-The stock of Wayfair Inc. (W) has seen a 0.20% increase in the past week, with a 9.10% rise in the past month, and a -17.95% fall in the past quarter.
-The volatility ratio for the week is 6.68%, and the volatility levels for the past 30 days are at 6.86% for W. The simple moving average for the last 20 days is 4.47% for W stock, with a simple moving average of -18.76% for the last 200 days.
+The stock of Wayfair Inc. (W) has seen a 7.37% increase in the past week, with a 16.61% rise in the past month, and a -10.89% fall in the past quarter.
+The volatility ratio for the week is 5.00%, and the volatility levels for the past 30 days are at 6.66% for W. The simple moving average for the past 20 days is 6.35% for W’s stock, with a -16.05% simple moving average for the past 200 days.

 Analysts’ Opinion of W